Selected Archive Recordings

 Will You Miss Me When I'm Gone, ensemble version

 Performance by the New Kanon New Music Ensemble, Bard College, April, 1981.
 This piece was performed many times by this group, but this may be the most reliable recording.
 For transfer harp (me), untrained male voice (Gary Schmidt), bass (Dan Thomas), flute (Patricia Mundy).
 Andy Newell was the fifth member of this group.
-(Score available from frog peak)
+(Score available from frog peak).

-back to home page
+home page